Cash Flow

 Cash flow refers to the movement of money into and out of a business over a specific period.
 It provides insights into a business’s liquidity, financial health, and operational efficiency.
 Understanding cash flow is essential for effective financial management, planning, and decision-making.

-Businesses use cash flow projections to plan for future cash needs, ensuring that they have enough funds to cover expenses and pursue growth opportunities.
+Businesses use cash flow forecasting to plan for future working capital needs, ensuring that they have enough funds to cover expenses and pursue growth opportunities.

 Positive cash flow is crucial for maintaining liquidity, ensuring that a business can meet its short-term obligations, such as paying suppliers, employees, and other expenses.
 Negative cash flow, on the other hand, can signal financial distress.